STREAM

 STEM + Religion + the Arts = STREAM

-STREAM is a cross-curricular and project-based approach to teaching & learning that uses Science, Technology, Religion, Engineering, the Arts, and Mathematics to build such 21st-century skills as inquiry, creativity, communication, critical thinking, problem-solving, and collaboration.
+STREAM is a cross-curricular and project-based approach to teaching and learning that uses Science, Technology, Religion, Engineering, the Arts, and Mathematics to build essential 21st-century skills—such as inquiry, creativity, communication, critical thinking, problem-solving, and collaboration.

 Our teachers work collaboratively to develop inquiry-based STREAM projects at each grade level.
-The projects aim to include content from multiple subjects and ask students to solve real-world problems.
-This cross-curricular approach allows students to see how subjects are connected across the curriculum which helps to build problem solving and critical thinking skills, both of which are at the heart of 21st-century learning.
+These projects include content from multiple subjects and challenge students to solve real-world problems.
+This integrated approach helps students understand the connections between disciplines while strengthening their critical thinking and problem-solving skills.

 Click HERE for a sample project